bastolasuraj/partops/v1/COMPLETION_STATUS.md

 # PartOps v1 - Completion Status

 **Date:** 2025-01-31
-**Phase:** Phase 1 - Foundation
+**Phase:** Phase 1 - Foundation & Master Data
-**Status:** ✓ Complete (Foundation Layer)
+**Status:** ✓ Complete (Foundation & Master Data)

 ## Summary

-The v1 project foundation has been successfully created with **45 files** implementing a complete MVC architecture, database schema, authentication system, and base CRUD structure for the PartOps inventory management system.
+The v1 project foundation and master data modules have been successfully implemented.
+The system now supports full CRUD operations for Parts, Suppliers, and Locations, built upon a robust MVC architecture.

 ## What Has Been Delivered